 A simple line drawing with flexible visual elements speaks to the studio name and expertise.
 The friendly wordmark can stand alone or within the asymmetrical circle.
 The bold yet not primary color palette is warm and versatile.

-With style guide in hand, we created brand materials including business cards, pelican case stickers and a Squarespace website.
-The website has little navigation and relies on a long scrolling homepage to showcase the space, recent work samples, service offerings and most importantly, ways to connect.
+The identity came to life through business cards, pelican case stickers and a Squarespace website.
+With little navigation the website relies on a long scrolling homepage to showcase the space, work samples, service offerings and most importantly, ways to connect.

 view the site: